Default Authentication Screens

 Home Screen

-This is the main screen for logged-in users.
+This is the main screen for Users who have logged into the app previously.
+The Navigation Type is set to Home Screen.
 By default it's a blank canvas you can customize to show:

 A dashboard